 Calibrate Screen

-Some people spend a lot of money to get their TV calibrated professionally, and that may be a path you need to take, but if you want to attempt it yourself first, you can in the service menu.
+Some people spend a lot of money to get their TV calibrated professionally, and that may be a path you need to take.
+Still, if you want to attempt it yourself, you can do so in the service menu.

-Samsung also has a new calibration app to make the whole calibration process easier.
+Samsung also has a new calibration app to simplify the calibration process.

 Factory Reset

-When you use the Samsung TV service menu, you want to make sure you know what you are doing.
+You want to know what you are doing when you use the Samsung TV service menu.
 You can change some things that can make your TV unstable, and you won’t be able to turn it on if you make the wrong choices.

 For some mistakes, you can go back in and reverse the settings.
 Every time you make a change in the service menu, it is wise to note the original setting so that you can go back to it.
-There are many times, returning to the original settings will fix the problem with your TV.
+Returning to the original settings will often fix the problem with your TV.

 What to Do If You Make a Mistake

-If you cannot turn on the TV after using the service menu, you’re going to have to work on the TV and restart the whole system manually.
+If you cannot turn on the TV after using the service menu, you will have to work on the TV and restart the whole system manually.
 Unfortunately, this is much more involved than a regular factory reset.

 To do this, you will need lots of tools and a ton of working knowledge about TVs and circuit boards.
 Novice DIYers should not try this.

 Even after you reset it, you have to reload the operating system for your tv, which is another complicated and challenging process.
 If you have this problem, you may need to get a professional involved.
-If you want to try it on your own, you can find tutorials on Youtube.
+If you want to try it alone, you can find tutorials on Youtube